Helicity-dependent extension of the McLerran-Venugopalan model: Introduction

 While the kernel of hJIMWLK equation \eqref{EQ:Helicity_evolution_equation} was derived in \cite{Cougoulic:2019aja}, the inhomogeneous term (the initial condition) $\calw^{(0)}$ was not found explicitly in that paper.
-The goal of the present paper is to construct the functional $\calw^{(0)}$, which is needed for finding the solution of the flavor-singlet hJIMWLK equation.
-In the case of the standard JIMWLK evolution, the initial condition is given by the weight functional of the McLerran--Venugopalan (MV) model \cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd}, which is Gaussian in the field $\alpha$ \cite{Kovchegov:1996ty}.
+The goal of the present paper is to construct the functional $\calw^{(0)}$, which is needed for finding the solution of the flavor-singlet hJIMWLK equation.\footnote{Note that in this paper we construct the inhomogeneous term $\calw^{(0)}$ for a large nucleus with the atomic number $A \gg 1$.
+However, resolution of the proton spin puzzle requires the knowledge of $\calw^{(0)}$ for a proton.
+Inspired by the success of the unpolarized proton phenomenology at small-$x$ that employs the MV model as the initial condition for BK/JIMWLK evolution (see e.g. \cite{Albacete:2013tpa,Lappi:2013pya}, and references therein), we hope that the helicity-dependent extension of the MV model can also be applied to a proton.
+The success of the MV model in the unpolarized proton phenomenology is hard to justify theoretically, in absence of the large parameter $A$.
+It can be that at moderately-small $x$ the parton occupation number in the proton becomes large due to Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution \cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}, thus diminishing the role of correlations and justifying the use of the MV model.
+It may also be that the MV model, which combines the lowest-order in $\as$ (often Born-level) contribution to an observable with saturation corrections, captures a sufficient amount of the right physics for many observables to ``work" outside of its original domain of applicability (a large nucleus) and apply to the description of the proton before small-$x$ evolution.} In the case of the standard JIMWLK evolution, the initial condition is given by the weight functional of the McLerran--Venugopalan (MV) model \cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd}, which is Gaussian in the field $\alpha$ \cite{Kovchegov:1996ty}.

 Below we construct the functional $\calw^{(0)}$ as a function of $\alpha, \beta, \psi,\bpsi$.
 The paper is structured as follows.
 In Section \ref{sec:MV} we rederive the Gaussian functional of the MV model and in the process set up the formalism for the calculation to follow.
 In Sec.~\ref{sec:Gen_hel} we introduce the necessary sub-eikonal tools and generalize the MV model weight functional to include helicity dependence.
 The final result for $\calw^{(0)}$ is given in \eq{W_final}, providing the inhomogeneous term for \eq{EQ:Helicity_evolution_equation}.
 We explicitly verify that it satisfies all the conditions assumed about it in \cite{Cougoulic:2019aja}.